flashdens/bugdothouse/known_bugs.md

 - lobby:feature let player move back to specs by clicking on current role - now: move AI
 - game: after some time game ws stops working (caused by premoves)?
 - game: board 2 gets replaced with board 1 after a capture
-- game: updateGameContext doesn't keep old values
+- game: updateGameContext doesn't keep old values, needing a workaround

 **stockfish container**
 - no clue how to communicate